mweagle/Sparta/content/docs/eventsources/dynamodb/index.md

 ## <a href="{{< relref "#spartaIntegration" >}}">Sparta Integration</a>

 With the core of the `echoDynamoDBEvent` complete, the next step is to integrate the *Go* function with Sparta.
-This is performed by the [spartaLambdaData](https://github.com/mweagle/SpartaApplication/blob/master/application.go#L118) source.
+This is performed by the [appendDynamoDBLambda](https://github.com/mweagle/SpartaApplication/blob/master/application.go#L114) function.
 Since the `echoDynamoDBEvent` function doesn't access any additional services (Sparta enables CloudWatch Logs privileges by default), the integration is pretty straightforward:

 {{< highlight go >}}
 lambdaFn = sparta.NewLambda(sparta.IAMRoleDefinition{}, echoDynamoDBEvent, nil)